Regular propagators of bilinear quantum systems: Higher order norm estimates for mildly coupled systems

-Reciprocally, $\pm B+\omega$ are closed as operators on $\Hc$ so they are closed on $D(|A|^{k/2})$.
-As $\pm B+\omega$ are dissipative on $D(|A|^{k/2})$, they are generators of a contractions semigroups if they are surjective.
-As for any $f\in D(|A|^{k/2})$, $(\pm B +\omega)^{-1}f \in D(|A|^{k/2})$, they are indeed surjective. \end{proof} The notion of weak coupling was introduced in~\cite{BoussaidCaponigroChambrion} but in a somewhat simpler form the relation between these two definitions can be obtained by means of the following lemma. \begin{lemma} Let $A$ be an invertible skew-adjoint operator and let $B$ be a skew-symmetric operators such that for every $u$ in $\mathbf{R}$, $A+uB$ is essentially skew-adjoint on the domain $D(A)$ of $A$ and for some $k\geq 1$, for any real $u$, $D(|A+uB|^{k/2})=D(|A|^{k/2})$ and there exists a constant $C$ such that for every $\psi$ in $D(|A|^k)$,
+The notion of mild coupling is related to the notion of ``weak coupling'' introduced in~\cite{BoussaidCaponigroChambrion}.
+The relation between these two definitions is given by the following lemma. \begin{lemma} Let $(A,B)$ be a pair of linear operators such that $A$ is invertible and skew-adjoint with domain $D(A)$, $B$ is skew-symmetric with $D(A)\subset D(B)$, $A+uB$ (seen as an operator acting on $\Hc$) is essentially skew-adjoint on $D(A)$ for every $u$ in $\R$, $D(|A+uB|^{k/2})=D(|A|^{k/2})$ for some $k\geq 1$ and for any real $u$, and there exists a constant $C$ such that for every $\psi$ in $D(|A|^k)$,